Wonderful Things!: Cast

+Box office

+Kinematograph Weekly said the film "did quite well" at the box office "although the star was given little chance to sing".

 Critical reception

+The Monthly Film Bulletin wrote: "Unsophisticated and ingenuous, this quaint production lacks the polish which Herbert Wilcox usually brings to his work; if it were not all so unassuming, there would be little left to like beyond Wilfred Hyde White's one good dialogue exchange near the end, the amusingly ironic finale, and the sleek voice and poise of Jean Dawnay.
+Frankie Vaughan holds the centre of the stage not so much as a singer (though he has a few songs in the unaffected style of the rest of the film) but as an actor.
+He is noticeably less professional in this respect than the rest of the cast."

 Sky Movies wrote, "If you can believe in Frankie Vaughan and Jeremy Spenser as Gibraltar fishermen, you'll enjoy this Anna Neagle-produced trifle about love and life, Latin-style.
-Fiery Jackie Lane eclipses model Jean Dawnay's screen debut"; while TV Guide called the film an "engaging romance"; and AllMovie wrote: "Wilfred Hyde-White offers the film's best performance as the debutante's dry-witted papa."
+Fiery Jackie Lane eclipses model Jean Dawnay's screen debut."

+TV Guide called the film an "engaging romance."

+AllMovie wrote: "Wilfred Hyde-White offers the film's best performance as the debutante's dry-witted papa."